lukehinds/gotroot.github.io/_posts/2017-01-13-dlrn-build-rdo-packages.markdown

 ---
 layout: post
-title: Dlrn for RDO package builds
+title: DLRN for RDO package builds
+categories: nfvpe
 ---

 What follows are the steps to create a spec file, test that spec file in a local